jasonasher/dc_doh_hackathon/README.md

 ## Join the projects

 1. Add your name to our [sign up sheet](https://docs.google.com/spreadsheets/d/1dp82BlwxMHGIiNPjfspWBkp_K1SZox0PXug8J8aOssU/edit?usp=sharing) in the "Sign up sheet" tab
 2. Find an available task under Github Issues, assign yourself or your group to the task, and get hacking!
+We will be adding new issues throughout the day, so check back later if you don't see something that immediately catches your interest.

 We are recruiting individuals for the following types of tasks: